LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Beyond validity: When does a persona panel constitute an useful benchmark?

-Choosing a smaller $r$ is a stricter requirement (it asks the benchmark to resolve finer changes), and it can only make discriminability harder (the infimum ranges over a larger set, so $\kappa_Q$ can only decrease).
-Thus $r$ should reflect the smallest change that is substantively meaningful \emph{for method development}, not the smallest change that can be expressed syntactically.
-In Section \ref{ssec:persona_implication}, we discuss the guidelines of figuring out $d_{\mathcal W}$ and $r$.
-If $\kappa_Q$ is near zero, it means that distinct artifacts in $\mathcal W_0$ that are essentially indistinguishable through the benchmark interface, and therefore, the benchmark provides little usable feedback for methods.
+This implies that, for at least $1-q$ of the $r$-separated pairs (under $\nu$), the KL separation is at least $\text {Quantile}_q(U)$.
+If this is near zero, it means that distinct artifacts in $\mathcal W_0$ that are essentially indistinguishable through the benchmark interface, and therefore, the benchmark provides little usable feedback for methods.

-In practice, the KL divergence is challenging to estimate empirically.
-The following Lemma \ref{lem:gaussian_d_usefulness} provides a nice simplification under the canonical assumption of homoscedastic Gaussian reduced-form kernels, resolving this challenge.
+In practice, however, the KL divergence is challenging to estimate empirically.
+The following Lemma \ref{lem:gaussian_d_usefulness} provides a nice simplification under the canonical assumption of homoscedastic Gaussian reduced-form kernels\footnote{The stadard quantitative Berry-Esseen results give a finite-sample error bound that decays at rate $O(1 / \sqrt{L})$ for bounded summands, making this Gaussian approximation increasingly accurate as the panel size grows \cite{berry1941accuracy}.}, resolving this challenge.

 \begin{lemma} Assume $\mathcal O=\mathbb R$ and that a benchmark induces a Gaussian homoscedastic reduced-form kernel: